llangnickel/GermanClinicalTM/README.md

 ## MedEx: Information extraction from German medical reports in the context of Alzheimer's Disease

-This repository contains the code for several distinct clinical text mining pipelines, aiming to retrieve relevant information from German medical reports in the context of Alzheimer's Disease.
+This repository contains the code for several distinct clinical text mining pipelines that were set up in the university hospital of Bonn, aiming to retrieve relevant information from German medical reports in the context of Alzheimer's Disease.
 Whereas a number of data items are stored in machine readable formats such as structured entries in hospital information systems (HIS) or in additional Excel tables, additional valuable information is stored in text documents where information extraction is necessary.
 For this data, we set up modular rule-based text mining workflows requiring minimal sets of training data.
 These modules can be easily reused and adapted to further memory clinics settings.
-Because of a limited training data availability, the pipelines are baased on [UIMA Ruta](https://uima.apache.org/ruta.html).
+All pipelines are baased on [UIMA Ruta](https://uima.apache.org/ruta.html).
 Due to data privacy, we can unfortunately not publish our data.
-Howerver, we provide som example data for the different types.
+However, we provide some synthetic data, written by a physician as well as our source code.

 ## Pipeline overview
 ![](img/workflow.png)